-The #OpenWoodbridge Campaign is, on the one hand, correct that Woodbridge’s large lot single-family zoning exacerbates the region’s housing issues.
+The #OpenWoodbridge Campaign is, on the one hand, correct that Woodbridge’s large lot single-family residential land uses likely exacerbate the region’s housing issues.
 On the other hand, local residents are also right that Woodbridge’s future development shouldn’t be guided by top-down planning and dictated by out-of-town activists on behalf of developers.
 Is there a remedy to this situation?

 The Town’s zoning regulations ought to include the development of new affordable housing by community actors.

 The #OpenWoodbridge Campaign advocates for reforming the Town’s zoning regulations to allow multifamily construction on existing single-family properties.
-Design guidelines would require new multifamily buildings to mimic the physical appearances of surrounding homes and mandatory affordability would limit some units to moderate-income tenants.
+Design guidelines could help new multifamily buildings to mimic the physical appearances of surrounding homes and mandatory affordability would limit some units to moderate-income tenants.
 The concern about the physical appearance of properties may be misplaced.
-Perhaps allowing smaller single-family lot sizes would better preserve the “character” of Woodbridge, then apartment buildings designed to look like large houses.
+It is possible that allowing smaller residential lot sizes served by piped water would better preserve the “character” of Woodbridge, rather than allowing multifamily buildings designed to look like large single-family dwellings.

 In order to discourage speculative development of residential property in Woodbridge, Town planners might consider adopting a version of New Haven’s accessory housing provisions, but limiting it to owner-occupied properties.
 Nearby towns like West Haven, Milford, Hamden, Branford, and Guilford have owner-occupancy requirements tied to their Accessory Dwelling Unit provisions.

 While perhaps not an example of what to build, the Woodbridge Flats might offer a model for how to build new communities in town.
 An affordable rural housing program would better suit a place like Woodbridge than rent-assisted multifamily developments.
-In any case, existing and future residents ought to lead development efforts, including the building of new communities on properties like the Country Club of Woodbridge and Baldwin Road Farm.
+In any case, there are many ways for the Town to accommodate more affordable housing options.
+The point is: existing and future residents ought to play integral roles in development efforts, including the building of new communities on properties like the Country Club of Woodbridge and Baldwin Road Farm.

-To remedy Woodbridge’s exclusionary policies, the Town ought to empower current and prospective residents, not developers, to build community.
+To remedy Woodbridge’s exclusionary policies, activists and the Town ought to empower current and prospective residents to lead community planning and development efforts.